 Batteries are something you might not really have considered before when it comes to your dog.
 With the festive season in full swing, it becomes even more likely that they will be around your home.
-It is therefore vital that owners are aware of just how dangerous batteries can be and what you can do if the worst happens and your four-legged friend manages to get hold of one.
+It is, therefore, vital that owners know just how dangerous batteries can be and what you can do if the worst happens and your four-legged friend manages to get hold of one.

 The Worst Time of Year

 While we need to consider battery safety around our pets all year, Christmas is one of the times when the risk factors increase.
 So many children’s toys and gadgets require batteries that people often pop them loose in the paper.
 With the chaos of excited kids and wrapping paper flying, this can often mean that they end up on the floor unnoticed to all except your dog as he snuffles around the floor looking for exciting things.
 Dogs use their mouths to explore, and while you might think they wouldn’t eat something that could be harmful, sadly, that is far from the case.
 Even if they were to chew a battery and decide not to swallow it, the damage could be done.
 A swallowed battery could be fatal, so let’s look in more detail.

 Different Types of Battery

 One of the most significant dangers posed to our pets comes in the form of button batteries.
-These have also increased in popularity with gadgets and toymakers and are now found in a vast array of things.
-This type of cell often contains lithium, and if the metal shell is pierced by teeth, the internal chemicals are free to leak out into the mouth of your pet.
-This can lead to severe chemical burns, initially to the mouth but then, more worryingly, the oesophagus and other internal organs as the chemicals pass towards the stomach.
+These have also increased in popularity with gadgets and toymakers and are now found in many things.
+This type of cell often contains lithium, and if teeth pierce the metal shell, the internal chemicals are free to leak out into your pet’s mouth.
+This can lead to severe chemical burns, initially to the mouth but, more worryingly, to the oesophagus and other internal organs as the chemicals pass towards the stomach.
 Sadly this can prove fatal as cleaning up these burns is no simple matter.